 There are several ways in which causality can be explored.
 Each of these will be discussed in more detail now with some examples of the designs and findings.
 Briefly, three main designs can be used to address causality: comprehension-age match studies, longitudinal studies, and training studies.
 In the comprehension-age match design a group of average, typically younger, readers who have the same absolute level of comprehension skill as the older poor comprehenders, is included.
 This group is called the comprehension-age match group.
-If the comprehension-age match group performs better at (for example) inference making than older poor comprehenders then they cannot be better because they have better comprehension-is more likely (but not proven from such data alone).
+If the comprehension-age match group performs better at (for example) inference making than older poor comprehenders then they cannot be better because they have better comprehension (because they do not).
+Thus, a causal link in the opposite direction-from inference making to comprehension-is more likely (but not proven from such data alone).
 An example of typical groups of children from such a design is shown in Table 2 (see, e. g.
 Cain & Oakhill, 1999; a detailed discussion the interpretation of this design can be found in Cain, Oakhill, & Bryant, 2000).